cvtsh248/EV3-Pointcloud/README.md

 Run the python script ```recivebt.py```.

-NOTE: I'm aware of the typo 'recive'.
-I just haven't changed it.

 Wait for the following text to turn up in the console:
 ```Waiting for EV3 Bluetooth messages, CTRL C to quit.```